Trippik/PfSense_Dashboard-Frontend/README.md

 # PfSense_Dashboard-Frontend
-The WebGUI/Web App frontend for the PfSense Dashboard system
+The WebGUI/Web App frontend for the PfSense Dashboard system, providing admin access, GUI configuration, and data retrieval for the whole system.

+## ENV Variables
+DB_IP = IP that MySQL is accessible on
+DB_USER = User credential for DB access
+DB_PASS = Password for DB access
+DB_SCHEMA = Name of target Schema in DB
+DB_PORT = Port that DB is accessible on

+## Network Requirements
+A port will need to be forwarded to port 8080 of the container that will be used for HTTP access to the WebGUI.